MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 In this preview release, for add server operation, specific tasks aren't performed on the workload volumes created after the deployment.

 For add server operation, the resiliency settings are updated for the required infrastructure volumes and the workload volumes created during the deployment.
-The settings remain unchanged for other workload volumes that you created after the deployment (since the intentional resiliency settings of the these volumes are not known and you may just want a 2-way mirror volume regardless of the cluster scale).
+The settings remain unchanged for other workload volumes that you created after the deployment (since the intentional resiliency settings of these volumes aren't known and you may just want a 2-way mirror volume regardless of the cluster scale).

 However, the default resiliency settings are updated at the storage pool level and so any new workload volumes that you created after the deployment will inherit the resiliency settings.